-Zensoft was founded in 1990 by Robert J. Sundling.
-The first product from Zensoft, a game called Zentris for DOS, was released in 1991 and was met with great success (copies of the original Zentris are still sold today).
-Knowing a good thing, the sequel Super Zentris was released in 1992.
-The next several years were spent on technology development.
+The first product from Zensoft was Zentris for DOS, which was released in 1991 and was met with great success (copies of the original Zentris were still being sold twenty-five years later).
+A sequel, Super Zentris, was released in 1993.

-With DOS declining and Windows 95 taking over the mainstream, Zensoft spent the next several years developing an advanced solution for 32-bit and 64-bit game development.
-Finally, in the second quarter of 1998, the perfected result was the Rasdan Gaming Engine and the Zen programming language.
-Together, the pair provide an unparalleled system for game development, greatly reducing the cost and time of developing computer games of unlimited complexity.
+With DOS declining and Windows 95 taking over the mainstream, Zensoft spent the next several years developing an advanced solution for 32-bit game development.
+By 1998, the result was the Rasdan Gaming Engine and the Zen programming language.
+Together, the pair provided a platform-neutral system for game development with a deep, integrated asynchronous design, greatly reducing the cost and time of developing computer games of arbitrary complexity.

 After 1999, Zensoft’s internal focus shifted from technology development to the utilization of the developed technology through the creation of games based on the Rasdan engine.
 In 2004 and 2005, Zensoft released two new computer games, Zaxxoids and Zentris 3000.
 In 2008, Zensoft used the Zen programming language and Rasdan engine to create the popular Super Obama World, taking advantage of the cross-platform nature of the tools.
 In 2012, Zensoft discontinued direct sales of its games.

 In July 2002, Zensoft introduced Batch User Manager, software that managed local user accounts on Windows networks.
 It allowed users to perform batch operations on user accounts across dozens, or even thousands, of Windows machines while providing a suitable audit trail.
 We sold licenses for hundreds of thousands of machines and Batch User Manager was used by corporations and organizations worldwide.